 Towards the end of the summer, the colony will stop producing foraging bees, and will instead produce fat winter bees.
 These live longer than foragers, and their larger bodies help to generate heat and to insulate the brood and the queen throughout the winter months.

 Watching your bees come and go can be one of the most rewarding parts of beekeeping!
 Can you notice the different activity levels compared to spring and summer?

 What’s going on in my area?

 Finding out what’s in bloom, and what’s going to be available for your bees during this time of year is essential.
-A great aspect of being a beekeeper is that you learn more about your local flora – and become more in tune with nature’s rhythms.
+A great aspect of being a beekeeper is that you learn more about your local wildlife – and become more in tune with nature’s rhythms.

-If you’re thinking of getting another hive next year, now is a good time to start thinking about what you need.
+If you’re thinking of getting another hive next season, now is a good time to start thinking about what you need.
 Perhaps you’ll split your existing hive, or sign up to get a nuc or package from your local club or bee supplier.

 Having more than one hive is a great way to learn more quickly, as you can compare and contrast what’s going on with different colonies.